onsi/ginkgo/index.md

 - `--failFast`

     If present, Ginkgo will stop the suite right after the first spec failure.
-When set during parallel tests, a failure on one node does *not* stop other nodes from running - only the node that failed will stop running.

 **Watch flags:**